-Renting an apartment in China might not be as easy as it would be renting somewhere in your home country.
+Renting an apartment in Beijing might not be as easy as it would be renting somewhere in your home country.
 There are different rules and different norms to adjust to.
 Be prepared before you move and pick the right home for yourself without the hassle!

 Not only that, but there are cultural and societal norms that Chinese people follow, which may not make sense to a foreigner.
 Check out these couple of things you’re going to need before you move to Beijing to help you out.

-This may seem like a simple enough question when choosing an apartment for rent, but it will vary depending on your lifestyle and what you’re used to.
+This may seem like a simple enough question when choosing an apartment for rent in Beijing, but it will vary depending on your lifestyle and what you’re used to.
 The following will most likely be similar to a list you’d write back home, with some added extras.
 A typical Chinese apartment is fairly small, and will come with basic furniture.
 Ask the estate agent to show you places that tick all of your boxes – otherwise you could be wasting each other’s time.

 How many bedrooms are there?

 If you’re thinking of living in a big city like Beijing, you won’t find a five bedroomed apartment in a high-rise building.
 Do you actually need a spare room or can you store your junk cleverly enough in cupboards?